ava-labs/teleporter/contracts/src/teleporter/registry/README.md

 dApps that inherit from `TeleporterRegistryApp` can pause Teleporter interactions by calling `TeleporterRegistryApp.pauseTeleporterAddress`.
 This function prevents the dApp contract from interacting with the paused Teleporter address when sending or receiving Teleporter messages.

-`pauseTeleporterAddress` can only be called by addresses with the dApps upgrade access, checked through `TeleporterRegistryApp._checkTeleporterUpgradeAccess`.
+`pauseTeleporterAddress` can only be called by addresses that passes the dApp's `TeleporterRegistryApp._checkTeleporterRegistryAppAccess` check.

 The Teleporter address corresponding to a Teleporter version can be fetched from the registry with `TeleporterRegistry.getAddressFromVersion`